apache/arrow-cookbook/python/source/io.rst

 The whole dataset can be viewed as a single big table using :meth:`pyarrow.dataset.Dataset.to_table`.
-While each parquet file contains only 10 rows, converting the dataset to a table will expose them as a single block of data
+While each parquet file contains only 10 rows, converting the dataset to a table will expose them as a single Table.

 .. testcode::